jmulvany127/Comp_Networks_Project_2/Final_V4/README.txt

 After completely filling in the data, you can now view the database and see the changes that you have made.

 Sending your database to another peer.
-I recommend having added to the database before sending it so that you can visually see a difference, you should also view the database on the receiving peer before you send the new database to it.
+I recommend having added to the database before sending it so that you can visually see a difference,you dont have too though.You should also view the database on the receiving peer before you send the new database to it.

 After adding to the database, type cnct to connect to other peer, type the token value of the receiving peer (1 or 2), this should get you to the place you were when sending a message.
 Except this time type file instead.
 This should hopefully send the database to other peer, to check just type view on the receiving peer to ensure that the database was received.